Friday, June 30, 2017

 I’ve never been to west Texas, but I understand it’s very flat and unrelentingly nondescript.
 Texas troubadour Robert Earl Keen says it's so flat that on a clear day you can see the back of your own head.

 Besides agricultural uses, that much water could serve civic purposes.
-Texas is full of filthy Texas who could — lather, rinse, repeat — use a good soaking, giving fresh meaning to “scrub” lands.
+Texas is full of filthy Texans who could — lather, rinse, repeat — use a good soaking, giving fresh meaning to “scrub” lands.

 I used to think industrial efforts to desalinate ocean water for human purposes just confirmed my theory that humans are nothing more than parasites with personalities.